sp0004/ERP-NEXT/README.md

 for their specific needs.
 Other common ERP features include a portal or dashboard to enable employees to quickly understand the business' performance on key metrics

+It consist the following informations
+1. User Management
+2. To Do App
+3. Statistics
+4. Dashboard